CBussom/TagApp/Weekly Reports/Weekly Report(10-18).md

 # *Team Report*

 ## Last Week's Goals:
-1. Continue working on SQLite database - Greg Salisbury
+1. Watch Android SQLite tutorial - Greg Salisbury
 2. Create columns for players - Cameron Bussom
 3. Get the BluetoothAdapter.startDiscovery() working so it can be used to scan for other devices  - Love-Divine Onwulata and Cameron Bussom
 5. Continue implementing different settings/features to the app(or test it out on my project) to make it more user friendly and to improve its layout - Mahima Abraham